Mifaresss/form-practice/README.md

 Hi!
-This site site is an example of a form with various inputs for entering a variety of data.
+This site is an example of a form with various inputs for entering a variety of data.
 Written without JS, only HTML & CSS